Jogging for beginners

 Eating before training

-Eat foods that are easy to digest and high in protein.
+Eat foods that are easy to digest and high in carbohydrates.
 After a larger meal, wait around 2 hours until running.
 If you feel hungry right before a run, a banana or rice waffle is a good emergency option.

 What and how much should I drink?